thirteendian/myblog/posts/Fonts_in_this_blog.md

-As mentioned above, at newly created encoding slot, choose `Element`->`Build`->`Build Composite Glyph`, this function only works while previous subtable is set correctly, so FontForge will put source slots glyph into this new slot together.
+As mentioned above, at newly created encoding slot, choose `Element`->`Build`->`Build Composite Glyph`, this function only works while previous subtable is set correctly, so FontForge will put source slots glyph into this new slot together during build process.
 Before start to edit this slot, for example, add ligature line, we need to firstly Unlink Reference, or every edition will reflect on source glyph as well.
 Double click the slot entering the character view window, click `Edit` ->`Unlink Reference`.

-For multiple editing, I strongly suggest creating all necessary slots first with correct renaming, then add subtable under `Element`->`Font Info`->`Lookups`, with auto searching name, to avoid click on each slot, and finally Build components together.
+For multiple editing, I strongly suggest creating all necessary new encoding slots first with correct renaming, then add subtable under `Element`->`Font Info`->`Lookups`, with auto searching name, to avoid of clicking on each slot one by one.
+Finally, we can
+"Build" all components together, and adjust them one by one.

 At my project, since all ligature drawing has already been down, we can simply copy it from the original incorrect position to the newly created encoding slot.
-To test the result, one can use `Metrics`->`New Metrics Window` to type and test ligature.

-Note: When generate new Fonts out, we'd better not replace the original otf file, it may cause ligature not be able to use.
+And give that "not-so-uncommon" symbol to it's original position.

 Note: The Substitute SubTable's order is mattered if `ff` is matched, then it will jump to the next position.
 So it's necessary to put `ffi/ffl` matching before `ff`

 Now we added f and long s related ligatures, and they are under `liga` LookupTable.

-### Add Long S Contextual Ligature.
+### Add Long S Contextual Ligature

-Note that until now, only f related normal ligatures were working without any conditional cases, as described above, we will firstly convert all s to be ſ, then follow the David's replacement strategy, at the following steps:
+Note that until now, only f related normal ligatures were working without any conditional cases, as described above.
+In David's solution, he firstly converted all s to be ſ.
+However, we won't consider this reverse way, because that will cause all s, even the single typed s (before or after nothing), to be longs as well, which does not follow the Rule of end short s(Rule 1).

+This particular situation can referred to a sets of special symbols that unicode use to represent the End of Line/File.
+In unicode, there are three important End of line/End of file Return that are normally represent the end of the content.
+The name ins font table are `Uni000A`(LF/Line Feed), `Uni000C`(FF/Form Feed) and `Uni000D`(CR/Carriage Return).
+If we follow the David's strategy, we need to add an extra contextual substitution to support the situation when `s` is at the end, but no characters behind it. or you will notice an ugly long s will appeared at every section title.
+However, FortForge does not support the contextual substitution before the above 3 special symbols.

+Thus we will consider a new substitution strategy from the opposite directly, and fit current OTF standard:

-1. Convert all short s to be ſ.
+1. Add SingleSubstitution Rules to bidirectional convert s and ſ.
-2. Replace ſ to be s before all other characters except `f`,`b`,`k`,`-`,`'`
-3. Replace ſ to be s after `f`
-4. Apply `ſſ`, `ſi`, `ſl`,`ſt` ligature rules.
-5. If `sss...` happened, we will specifically consider them as ſſs, with ſſ ligatured, thus no extra rules will need.
+2. Contextual 1-1, If s after everything(except f and ff ligature),  and before alphabets(except f,b,k, and includes ligature symbols), then convert to ſ.
+3. Contextual 1-2, If s before alphabets(except f,b,k, ff related ligatures but includes all other ligature symbols), then convert to ſ.
+4. Contextual 2-1, If ſ after f(and ff ligature), and before everything, then convert to s.
+5. Contextual 2-2, If ſ before everything except alphabet(except f,b,k and f-related ligature symbols but includes all other ligature symbols) then convert to s.

+> The name 1-1 means "the first Contextual LookupTable"'s first SubTable.
+> We create 2 LookupTable here to represent rules of "s to ſ" and "ſ to s".
+> We specifically create a SubTable to represent "Before" rules,
+> because s might be the "start of file/line", and nothing before or after it.
+> This will solve the problem that contextual substitution does not support LF/FF/CR.

 The FontForge supported three different substitution that are also defined in OpenType rules: `Glyph`,`Classes` , `Coverage`.